Reporters who investigated Harvey Weinstein react to his conviction - Local News 8

 In return, some of the women expressed thanks to the reporters.
 The actress Rosanna Arquette, speaking on NPR Monday afternoon, said “all the women that came forward are so brave, and we’re the silence-breakers.
 And we did do this.
 I want to thank Ronan Farrow, most importantly — The New York Times, but most importantly Ronan Farrow for his incredible investigative reporting and never ever giving up.
 I — you know, I really am happy that I trusted him.
 And I thank him so much.”

-Kantor and Twohey will be on Tuesday morning’s edition of “The Daily” podcast.
-Twohey will also be on the “Today” show and “Morning Joe.”
-Farrow will be on “GMA” and “New Day.”
+Kantor and Twohey spoke about the verdict on Tuesday morning’s edition of “The Daily” podcast.
+They focused on the boundary-pushing nature of the prosecution’s case.

+Farrow made a similar point on ABC’s “Good Morning America:” He said “it’s a watershed moment in terms of how these cases are tried.”

+Twohey, an NBC and MSNBC contributor, appeared on the “Today” show Tuesday morning.
+“With this verdict,” she said, “I think that we may now be seeing a reshaping of public opinions about which victims deserve their day in court.”

 Recommended reads